situmtech/situm-android-getting-started/README.md

-## <a name="drawposition"><a/> Show current position in Google Maps
+## <a name="drawposition"><a/> Show the current position in Google Maps
-This functionality allow us to see the device current position over a Google map.
+This functionality will allow you to represent the current position of your device using Google Maps.
+Instead, you can also use another GIS provider, such as OpenStreetMaps, Carto, ESRI, Mapbox, etc.

+First of all, you will need to perform all the steps required to start receiving location updates, as shown in the section [Indoor-outdoor positioning](#indoor-outdoor-positioning)

 *Its mandatory to config [Optional step 5: location and runtime permissions](#locationpermissions).

-1. First, we need to build a LocationRequest.
-2. To receive location updates build a LocationListener.
-3. After the creation of the needed objects, request location updates to the LocationManager.
-4. In the listener callback method onLocationChanged, draw the circle that represents the device position.
+Then, in the listener callback method onLocationChanged, you can insert the code required to draw the circle that represents the position of the device.

 ```java